 "What about me?"
 I asked.

-We laughed (I choked back a tear and repressed my existential crises) and I took the moment to thank him for everything he's done and that I loved him, just in case he decides to hang up before I'm ready.
+We laughed (I repressed rising existential crises) and I took the moment to thank him for everything he's done and that I loved him, just in case he decides to hang up before I'm ready.

 In August of 2017 we went to Sedona!
 I made a lil mini comic celebrating our journey, although never got around to finishing it.